upbound/configuration-caas/README.md

 This repo provides a configuration for a Cluster-as-a-Service, built on top of Crossplane.
 This configuration exposes a simple API to your internal developers for creating Kubernetes clusters.
 In the background, this configuration can create clusters in AWS, Azure, and GCP.
-It automatically applies common recommended practices, such as connecting the cluster to existing Flux deployments, automating VPC setup, and creating a Flux operator in a cluster.
+It automatically applies common recommended practices, such as connecting the cluster to existing Flux or ArogCD deployments, automating VPC setup, and creating a Flux or ArgoCD operator in a cluster.

 This repo is a starting point for you to deliver your own Cluster-as-a-Service.
 Fork this repository and customize the configuration to